I’m NikkyJ and I’m happy you’re here!

 7 – Review the Dining Options

-Walt Disney World is currently offering FREE DINING for guests who buy a non-discounted 5-night/6-day Walt Disney Travel Company package that includes a room at a select Walt Disney World Resort hotel and ticket with Park Hopper® or Water Park Fun & More Option.
+Walt Disney World in the past has offered FREE DINING for guests who bought a non-discounted 5-night/6-day Walt Disney Travel Company package that includes a room at a select Walt Disney World Resort hotel and ticket with Park Hopper® or Water Park Fun & More Option.

-When you stay at a select Disney Moderate Resort, Disney Deluxe Resort or Disney Deluxe Villa Resort, you get the option of getting the Disney Dining Plan with a variety of delicious dining options!
+Also in the past, when you stayed at a select Disney Moderate Resort, Disney Deluxe Resort or Disney Deluxe Villa Resort, you’d get the option of getting the Disney Dining Plan with a variety of delicious dining options!

 The amount of meals and snacks you receive in each plan depends on the type of plan you choose, and each type of meal or snack can be redeemed using a credit from your meal plan.